 The Company's majority voting policy provides that the Chair of the Board will ensure that the number of shares voted in favour or withheld from voting for each director nominee is recorded and promptly made public after the meeting.
 If any nominee for director receives, from the shares voted at the meeting in person or by proxy, a greater number of shares withheld than shares voted in favour of their election, the director must immediately tender their resignation to the Chair of the Board following the meeting, to take effect upon acceptance by the Board.
 The Corporate Governance and Nominating Committee shall expeditiously consider the director's offer to resign and make a recommendation to the Board whether to accept the offer.
 Within 90 days of the shareholders' meeting, the Board will make a final decision concerning the acceptance of the director's resignation and announce that decision by way of a news release.
 Any director who tenders their resignation will not participate in the deliberations of the Board or any of its committees pertaining to the resignation.
 The policy applies only to uncontested elections, where the number of nominees as directors is equal to the number of directors to be elected.
 If the director fails to tender their resignation as contemplated in the policy, the Board shall not re-nominate the director.
-Subject to any corporate law restrictions, where the Board accepts the offer of resignation of a director and that director resigns, the Board may exercise its discretion with respect to the resulting vacancy and may, without limitation, leave the resultant vacancy unfilled until the next annual meeting of shareholders, or call a special meeting of shareholders to elect a new nominee to fill the vacant position.
+Subject to any corporate law restrictions, where the Board accepts the offer of resignation of a director and that director resigns, the Board may exercise its discretion with respect to the resulting vacancy and may, without limitation, leave the resultant vacancy unfilled until the next annual meeting of shareholders, fill the vacancy through the appointment of a new director whom the Board considers to merit the confidence of the shareholders, or call a special meeting of shareholders to elect a new nominee to fill the vacant position.